xmos/xcommon_cmake/doc/introduction.rst

 Introduction
 ------------

 XCommon CMake is a build system for xcore applications and libraries.
-It uses ``git`` to fetch dependencies, followed by ``cmake`` to configure and generate a build environment, which can then be built with ``xmake``.
+It uses ``cmake`` to configure and generate a build environment, using ``git`` to fetch any missing dependencies, which can then be built with ``xmake``.

 The aim of XCommon CMake is to use a standard tool (CMake) to accelerate the development of